Harambee House holds racial equity weekend

-The Harambee House, a 30 year-old grassroots movement focusing on environmental justice and equity in the community are hosting a weekend full of events to start conversations about the topics that matter in the community.
+The Harambee House, a 30-year-old grassroots movement focusing on environmental justice and equity in the community is hosting a weekend full of events to start conversations about the topics that matter in the community.

 On Saturday, that meant talks centered around the city’s commitment to clean energy.